Projects

 California Commission on Internet Political Practices

-I authored the signature report,
+I authored the signature report

-commissioned by the California state legislature to investigate regulation
+for a panel commissioned by the California state legislature to investigate regulation

-conference to present the report.
+of online political activity.
 Our research included a 50-state survey

 of regulatory agencies and an index of the potential regulatory implications

-of all online political activity.
+of online political activity.